oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 In order to make these algorithm available the ``<oneapi/dpl/ranges>`` header should be included.
 Use of the range-based API requires C++17 and the C++ standard libraries coming with GCC 8.1 (or higher) or Clang 7 (or higher).

-The following views are declared in ``oneapi::dpl::experimental::ranges`` namespace.
+The following views are declared in the ``oneapi::dpl::experimental::ranges`` namespace.
 Only those are allowed to use as ranges for range-based algorithms.

 * ``iota_view``: A range factory - generates a sequence of N elements which starts from an initial value and ends by final N-1.
-* ``generate``:  A range factory - generates a sequence of N elements each is produced by a given functional genrator.
+* ``generate``:  A range factory - generates a sequence of N elements, where each is produced by a given functional genrator.
-* ``fill ``: A range factory - generates a sequence of N elements each is equal a given value.
+* ``fill ``: A range factory - generates a sequence of N elements, where each is equal a given value.
 * ``all_view``: A custom utility - represents a view of all or a part of ``sycl::buffer`` underlying elements.
 * ``guard_view``: A custom utility - represents a view of USM data range defined by a two USM pointers.
 * ``zip_view``: A custom range adapter - produces one ``zip_view`` from other several views.